hskang9/RustGo/README.md

 # Namu
-Programming language for making a programming language
+Programming language for learning how to create one

 # Credits